amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - for domain layer, application service layer is client which for external client itself is considered as client
 #### Intra System vs. Inter System Communications
 - intra system
-    - communications between classes inside one application
+    - communications between components inside one application
     - not directly related to goals of clients
     - implementation detail
     - verification by test cases makes them fragile & falls short in resistance to refactoring attribute